zein3/wordle-id/README.md

 # wordle-id

 ## About
+A wordle clone with Indonesian words made with VueJS.
 This is the project I made to learn VueJS.
 I made this project when I don't know anything about VueJS, so I have to figure stuff out by reading the documentation.